Good podcast

 John Lennon?s message of peace at Christmas

 He was the first former Beatle to release a Christmas single after the band broke up, and he found a way to make a Christmas song carry a message of peace and unity without being overly saccharine.
 But then again, he was John Lennon.
 Get into the story of how his and Yoko Ono?s 1971 single ?Happy XMas (War Is Over)? arrived just in time for Christmas in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-11-29